 Types of Malts

 Islay is an island off the west coast of Scotland.
 Traditionally pungent, smoky, medicinal and intense, Islay malts take their characteristics from the peat used to dry the barley, and their proximity to the sea.
-Try The Society's Exhibition Single Islay 21 Year Old Malt Whisky, a fine example from a distillery that begins with a 'B' and is pronounceable (purchase conditions prevent us from revealing its identity)!
+Try The Society's Exhibition Islay Single Malt Scotch Whisky 8 Years Old.

 These are drier than their Highland counterparts.
 They are usually lighter and slightly more spirity.